Katangese Gendarmerie: Background

 The Belgian Congo was established from the Congo Free State in 1908.
-Belgium held control of the colony until it gained independence as the Republic of the Congo on June 30, 1960.
+Belgium retained control of the colony until it gained independence as the Republic of the Congo on 30 June 1960.
 Though the nation had elected officials including Joseph Kasa-Vubu as president, Patrice Lumumba as prime minister, and various bodies including a senate and assembly, upon independence its affairs quickly devolved into chaos.
-Congolese soldiers mutinied against their white commanders in the Force Publique on July 5.
-The action signaled the beginning of a large revolt and attacks on white people in the Congo.
+Congolese soldiers mutinied against their white commanders in the Force Publique on 5 July.
+This mutiny signaled the beginning of a large revolt and attacks on white people in the Congo.
 In response, Belgium sent troops into the region to maintain order and protect their commercial interests, without the permission of the Congolese state.

-Largely in response to Belgian interference, on July 11, the Katanga Province announced its secession from the Republic of the Congo under the leadership of Moise Tshombe.
+Largely in response to Belgian interference, on 11 July Katanga Province announced its secession from the Republic of the Congo under the leadership of Moise Tshombe.
 The state also represented Belgian mining interests.
-The State of Katanga began establishing the organs necessary for a state to function independently, with a constitution and ministers.
-Patrice Lumumba called for United Nations intervention to end various secession movements in the country.
-The UN "called upon" Belgium to leave the Congo in Resolution 143 adopted on July 14 that also authorized the creation of the United Nations Operation in the Congo (ONUC), a multinational peacekeeping force aimed at helping "the Congolese government restore and maintain the political independence and territorial integrity of the Congo."
+The State of Katanga began establishing the agencies necessary for a state to function independently, with a constitution and ministers.
+Lumumba called for United Nations (UN) intervention to end various secession movements in the country.
+The UN "called upon" Belgium to leave the Congo in Resolution 143 adopted on 14 July that also authorized the creation of the United Nations Operation in the Congo (ONUC), a multinational peacekeeping force aimed at helping "the Congolese government restore and maintain the political independence and territorial integrity of the Congo."
 By the end of July, 8,400 UN troops had been deployed to the Congo.

 Dag Hammarskjöld, the Secretary-General of the United Nations, and Ralph Bunche, his special representative, believed that engaging in Katanga would result in fighting, and refused to allow peacekeepers to enter the region.
 In reality, Katanga at the time had an ill-trained fighting force, mainly made up of dozens of Belgian officers.
-United Nations Security Council Resolution 146, passed on August 9, supplemented Resolution 143 and stated that "the entry of the United Nations Force into the province of Katanga is necessary for the full implementation of the present resolution".
+United Nations Security Council Resolution 146, passed on 9 August, supplemented Resolution 143 and stated that "the entry of the United Nations Force into the province of Katanga is necessary for the full implementation of the present resolution".
 However, the resolution also mandated that the "United Nations Force in the Congo will not be a party to or in any way intervene in or be used to influence the outcome of any internal conflict, constitutional or otherwise."
-Frustrated, Lumumba appealed to Eastern Bloc nations for military assistance, resulting in a conflict with Kasa-Vubu and ultimately his removal from power in September and eventual murder in January 1961.
+Frustrated, Lumumba appealed to Eastern Bloc nations for military assistance, resulting in his conflict with Kasa-Vubu and ultimately his removal from power in September and eventual murder in January 1961.
 In response to Lumumba's removal, his political allies gathered in Stanleyville in the eastern Congo and declared a rival regime to the central government in Léopoldville.